 Jyotiba with access to justice, equity, and growth for lower castes and women.
 It asserted that only through education growth could be possible.
 Phule's thoughts on education can e summarised as follows- 'Lack of education leads to a lack of wisdom, which in turn leads to a lack of justice.
 It leads to a lack of progress, which leads to a lack of money and results in the oppression of the lower castes'.

-Universalization of education by Jyotiba Phule
+Universalization of compulsory primary education by Jyotiba Phule

 It basically means accepting and extending facilities of education to all caste, creed, religion, sex, and physical or moral disability.
 Article 45 Indian Constitution is the symbol of victory for the philosophy of equality of educational opportunity propounded by Mahatma Phule.
 He also worked for education of women and virtually laid the foundation for opening up opportunities for women to seek formal education.
 This was especially true of women from the marginalised sections.